disemper/rsschool-cv/cv.md

   * tel.: _8(908)-151-41-14_

 ### About me
 I like programming and I want to develop my skills in this sphere.
+My goal is to become a senior Frontend Developer  and  to take part in team development.
+My strengths are responsibility, attentiveness to details, teamwork.
 I want to continue learning and realize my potential.

-### Skills
+## Skills
 I use next technologies:
 * HTML;
 * CSS / SCSS;